Christianity in Nagaland: Postcolonial era

 Nagaland was one of several regions of Northeast India that experienced Christian revival movements in the 1950s and 1960s.
 The "Nagaland Christian Revival Church", formed in 1962, grew out of the initial phase of this movement.
 It had its origin in Gariphema Village of Kohima District where, in 1962, an event known as "The Great Awakening" started.

 The revival emphasised believers having a "personal encounter with Christ", the witnessing of "signs and wonders" (such as miraculous healings), and having a missionary outreach to non-believing or nominally-Christian Nagas.
 The result was that Nagaland became an overwhelmingly Christian state, known as "the only predominantly Baptist state in the world."
 Among Christians, Baptists are the predominant group, constituting more than 75% of the state's population, thus making it more Baptist (on a percentage basis) than Mississippi in the southern United States, where 55% of the population is Baptist.
 Catholics, Revivalists, and Pentecostals are the other Christian denomination numbers.
 Catholics are found in significant numbers in parts of Wokha District and Kohima District as well as in the urban areas of Kohima, Chümoukedima and Dimapur.

+According to certain anthropologists like Vibha Joshi, it is true that the widespread conversion of the Naga peoples to Christianity from animism occurred over the courses of two to three generations.
+Missionary evangelization, biomedical healing, and the indigenous understandings of well-being contributed to the growth of Christianity in the region.

 The Naga National Council had a popular plebiscite in 1951, culminated to the 1956 Constitution whose preamble affirmed the sovereignty of God the Almighty in all the universe and the entrustment of the nation to Him who never ended to sustain the descendants of the forefathers.
 Religious relationships with India have also a specific discipline in the Article 371(A) of the Indian Constitution that come into force in 1963 and reserves to the Legislative Assembly of Nagaland the right to approve by resolution any Act of the Indian Parliament in respect of "religious or social practices of the Nagas".